 Quill is free for students and teachers so that every person can use our tools to become a better writer.
 Quill then builds partnerships with schools through our Quill Premium service, where schools receive in-depth data on student progress across national writing standards.
-Quill is now working with over fifty schools through its premium service.
+Quill is now working with over a hundred schools through its premium service.
 Furthermore, Quill raises and dedicates funds in order to provide financial aid for Premium to schools with low-income populations and limited budgets.
 If you work in a school with low-income populations, you can apply for Quill Financial Aid.

 Quill is an open source organization, and we work with a large community of developers and educators to launch new literacy tools aligned with our mission.
 More than 100 educators and developers have helped to build Quill, and our vision is to be like Wikipedia, enabling thousands of people to launch their own activities on our platform.
 Through a crowdsourced, community-led effort, we will be able to scale Quill to meet the needs of every learner in the world.